-The Davis Phinney Foundation and Parkinson Wellness Project
+The Davis Phinney Foundation and the Parkinson Canada

 Eleven years ago, Olympic medalist, Tour de France stage winner and sports broadcaster Davis Phinney set out to share what he’d discovered since learning he had Parkinson’s: that although he could not change the diagnosis, there was much he could do to change how he lived with the disease.
 The same determination, optimism and conviction that brought him success as a professional athlete applied naturally to his approach to Parkinson’s: set goals and strive for the best possible results.
 From these humble beginnings, the Davis Phinney Foundation was born, with a mission to help people with Parkinson's to live well today.